laminbarrow/laminbarrow/README.md

 ### Hi there 👋

-Here you will find Javacript/Typescript, PHP and Python based projects.
-Feel free to follow me for update and reach out via email.
-Thank you!
+Here you will find Javascript/Typescript, PHP and Python based projects.
+Feel free to follow me for updates or reach out via email.
+Thanks!
 <!--
 **laminbarrow/laminbarrow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.